 Approximately 438 stream sediment samples were collected from selected drainages, at a density of 20 samples/sq.km.
 Four anomalies were defined at Three Peaks, Telegraph Ridge, Central Dome and Langley's Extension.
-The peak results were 6,509 ppb Au at Telegraph Ridge, and 1,100 ppm As at Central Dome (Rolfe and Radford, 1983).
+The peak results were 6,509 ppb Au at Telegraph Ridge, and 1,100 ppm As at Central Dome.

 Soil sampling programs were completed over Central Dome, Three Peaks and Telegraph Ridge, to follow up the elevated gold and arsenic values returned from the stream sediment sampling.
-'C' horizon, soil samples, sieved to a -80 mesh size fraction, were collected at 10 to 20m centres, and submitted to Analabs for analysis of Au, As, Cu, Pb, Zn, Mn and Cr (Rolfe and Radford, 1983).
+'C' horizon, soil samples, sieved to a -80 mesh size fraction, were collected at 10 to 20m centres, and submitted for analysis of Au, As, Cu, Pb, Zn, Mn and Cr.

 At the Central Dome Prospect, a total of 125 soil samples were collected over 5 lines, from areas of elevated As and detectable Au, identified by the stream sediment sampling.
-The peak results returned were 128 ppb Au, with a corresponding As value of 420 ppm, and 240 ppb Au, with an As value of 530 ppm, located at latitude 13°34' south and longitude 131°31'25" east (Rolfe and Radford, 1983).
+The peak results returned were 128 ppb Au, with a corresponding As value of 420 ppm, and 240 ppb Au, with an As value of 530 ppm, located at latitude 13°34' south and longitude 131°31'25" east.

 Fifty soil samples were collected over 3 lines from the Three Peaks Prospect, targeting a low amplitude arsenic stream anomaly and gold in stream samples up to 17 ppb Au.
-The peak soil sampling results returned were 304 ppb Au and 152 ppb Au, from the northern-most line, associated with Lower Koolpin Formation tourmalinite (Rolfe and Radford, 1983).
+The peak soil sampling results returned were 304 ppb Au and 152 ppb Au, from the northern-most line, associated with Lower Koolpin Formation tourmalinite.

 The soil sampling over Telegraph Ridge, targeting sporadic gold values in streams, consisted of the collection of 24 samples from 1 line.
 The results returned were disappointing with all samples returning results under 5 ppb Au.
-The peak result obtained was 4 ppb from the eastern end of the line (Rolfe and Radford, 1983).
+The peak result obtained was 4 ppb from the eastern end of the line.